digitalocean/kubernetes-sample-apps/README.md

 ## Note

 - This example creates a DigitalOcean Load Balancer, which is a billable service.
 Load balancers cost $10/month, billed hourly at $0.015.
-Leaving this cluster running will result in charges.
+Leaving this workload running will result in charges.
 More on [load balancers here](https://www.digitalocean.com/docs/networking/load-balancers/overview/).